travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 [^atomicsup]: Many ISAs, including POWER and ARM, traditionally only included support for a CAS-like or [LL/SC](https://en.wikipedia.org/wiki/Load-link/store-conditional) operation, without specific support for more specific atomic arithmetic operations.
 The idea, I think, was that you could build any operation you want on top of of these primitives, at the cost of "only" a small retry loop and that's more RISC-y, right?
 This seems to be changing as ARMv8.1 got a bunch of atomic operations.

-[^java]: From it's introduction through Java 7, the `AtomicInteger` and related classes in Java implemented all their atomic operations on top of a CAS loop, as CAS was the only primitive implemented as an intrinsic.
+[^java]: From its introduction through Java 7, the `AtomicInteger` and related classes in Java implemented all their atomic operations on top of a CAS loop, as CAS was the only primitive implemented as an intrinsic.
 In Java 8, almost exactly a decade later, these were finally replaced with dedicated atomic RMWs where possible, with [good results](http://ashkrit.blogspot.com/2014/02/atomicinteger-java-7-vs-java-8.html).

 [^l3]: On my system and most (all?) modern Intel systems this is essentially the L3 cache, as the caching home agent (CHA) lives in or adjacent to the L3 cache.

 [^inter]: This doesn't imply that each atomic operation needs to take 70 cycles under contention: a single core could do _multiple_ operations on the cache line after it gains exclusive ownership, so the cost of obtaining the line could be amortized over all of these operations.
-How much of this occurs is a measure of fairness: a very CPU will not let any core monopolize the line for long, but this makes high concurrent benchmarks like this slower.
+How much of this occurs is a measure of fairness: a very fair CPU will not let any core monopolize the line for long, but this makes highly concurrent benchmarks like this slower.
 Recent Intel CPUs seem quite fair in this sense.

 [^post]: We could actually use either the pre or post-increment version of the operator here.
 The usual advice is to prefer the pre-increment form `++c` as it can be faster as it can return the mutated value, rather than making a copy to return after the mutation.
 Now this advice rarely applies to primitive values, but atomic increment is actually an interesting case which turns it on its head: the post-increment version is probably better (at least, never slower) since the underlying hardware operation returns the previous value.
 So it's [at least one extra operation](https://godbolt.org/z/p4TDjX) to calculate the pre-increment value (or much worse, apparently, if icc gets involved).